POSYDON-code/POSYDON/docs/_source/components-overview/post_processing/pipeline_ini.rst

 General pipeline settings
 -------------------------

-The next sections deals with the general inforamtion about the pipeline.
+The next sections deals with the general information about the pipeline.
 First it needs to know where the grids are located.
 The `PATH` specifies, where you would like to get the pipeline files being created.
 The `VERBOSE` option will be used for the creation of the pipeline files and during the run of the pipeline.

-Finially, we have switches to turn on (`True`) and off (`False`) individual :ref:`steps <pipeline_steps>`.
+Finally, we have switches to turn on (`True`) and off (`False`) individual :ref:`steps <pipeline_steps>`.

 .. code-block:: ini